googleanalytics/autotrack/README.md

 Note, Google Analytics does not have built in fields for media query data, but you can set up one or more [custom dimensions](https://support.google.com/analytics/answer/2709828) to capture this data.
 You must set up your custom dimensions in Google Analytics before you can use this plugin, as each of the `mediaQueryDefinitions` objects requires a `dimensionIndex` value, which is specific to your individual setup.

 To create a custom dimension, refer to the support article: [Create and edit custom dimensions and metrics](https://support.google.com/analytics/answer/2709829).
-You can choose any name you want (if can be changed later), and you should select a scope of "hit".
+You can choose any name you want (it can be changed later), and you should select a scope of "hit".

 #### Options